freebsd/freebsd-src/docs/SourceBasedCodeCoverage.rst

   These formats are not forwards-compatible: i.e, a tool which uses format version X will not be able to understand format version (X+k).

-* There is a third format in play: the format of the coverage mappings emitted into instrumented binaries.
-Tools must retain **backwards** compatibility with these formats.
+* Tools must also retain **backwards** compatibility with the format of the coverage mappings emitted into instrumented binaries.
 These formats are not forwards-compatible.

+* The JSON coverage export format has a (major, minor, patch) version triple.
+  Only a major version increment indicates a backwards-incompatible change.
+A minor version increment is for added functionality, and patch version increments are for bugfixes.

 Using the profiling runtime without static initializers
 =======================================================